Ezefalcon/authentication/README.md

 ## Enable OAuth2

-Set your google credentials
+Set your google/facebook credentials

    ![img.png](oauth2.png)

 Set spring.security.oauth2.enabled to true

-   Go to http://localhost:8080/api/login and log in with your google acc from there
+   Go to http://localhost:8080/api/oauth2/authorization/google or http://localhost:8080/api/oauth2/authorization/facebook and log in with your acc from there

 ### API Endpoints

 #### User Registration